kkKaan/metu-ceng-THEs/README.md

 # METU CENG Homeworks

-Some of the take home exams I have done in METU CENG, for detailed information there are some README files inside THE directories, for more you can read homework PDFs and reach out to me.
+Some of the take home exams I have done in METU CENG.
+For detailed information, there are some README files inside THE directories, for more you can read homework PDFs and reach out to me.